Pistol Bags

 Smith and Wesson’s most popular pistol chambered in .40S&W is their M&P line.

-Currently, S&W has transitioned their .40 cal production over to their M&P Shield line.
+S&W has transitioned their .40 cal production to their M&P Shield line.

 With a 1-inch profile for easy concealment and a 3.1-inch barrel, the S&W M&P Shield .40 offers single stack magazines in either 6 or 7 round capacity.